craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ###### Coin of Aurelian Silence
 - *Attuned*
-- While you are Attuned, the Coin can be used as a Arcane Focus.
+- While you are Attuned, the Coin can be used as an Arcane Focus.
 - While you are Attuned, the Coin grants +1 to Arcana Skill Checks.
 - While you are Attuned, you may store a 1st Level Wizard Spell in the Coin (currently *Silvery Barbs*).
 - While you are Attuned, once per long rest, before you cast a spell (2/10);